dreamonkey/vue-auth0/README.md

 ## Hooks

-Some common events hooks have been created, ensuring your code can be executed only after a given trigger condition is met.
+Some common events hooks have been created, ensuring your code will be executed only after a given trigger condition is met.
-Since they are based on internal state refs rather than an event system, if the trigger condition is valid when the hook is registered (eg. login already happened) the callback will be executed immediately.
+Since they're based on internal state refs rather than an event system, if the trigger condition is valid when the hook is registered (eg. login already happened) the callback will be executed immediately.

 ### `onInitializationCompleted`